Đuro Đaković (company): Đuro Đaković Holding

-In 1991, the company Đuro Đaković was formed by shareholding investor founders the Hrvatski fond za razvoj (Croatian Development Fund) and the Croatian Railways; in 1993 it became a dioničko društvo (joint stock company).
-During the 1991-5 Croatian war of independence the company manufactured weapons for the Croatian army.
+In 1991, the company Đuro Đaković was formed by a shareholding investor who founded the Hrvatski fond za razvoj (Croatian Development Fund) and the Croatian Railways; in 1993, it became a dioničko društvo (joint stock company).
+During the Croatian War of Independence the company manufactured weapons for the Croatian army.
 In the post war period the company was involved in reconstruction projects, including the reconstruction of several steel river bridges.

-The research, testing and certification branch of the company was split in 1993 forming ĐURO ĐAKOVIĆ-Centar za istraživanje i razvoj d.o.o.
+The research, testing, and certification branch of the company was split in 1993 forming ĐURO ĐAKOVIĆ-Centar za istraživanje i razvoj d.o.o.
 (Duro Dakovic research and development centre).
 Several companies were divested from the group, including Đuro Đaković Kompenzatori d.o.o.
 (1995, expansion joints, formerly 'Đuro Đaković-Teddington'), and Đuro Đaković-Termoenergetska Postrojenja d.o.o.
 (1997, boiler fabrication and commissioning), Đuro Đaković – Zavarene posude d.d.
-(1996, welded containers, primarily for liquified gas).
+(1996, welded containers, primarily for liquefied gas).
 The steam boiler manufacturing plant became an independent company as Kotlovi d.o.o. in 2002, it was renamed Đuro Đaković Kotlovi d.o.o. in 2004.

-The construction subsidiary Đuro Đaković Montaža d.d., separate company since 1996, manufacturer and installer of power, petrochemical and other industrial plants, steel bridges (since 2004), and oil platforms (since 2003) became a subsidiary of Bilfinger Berger in the Bilfinger Berger Power Services division in 2009.
+The construction subsidiary Đuro Đaković Montaža d.d., separate company since 1996, manufacturer and installer of power, petrochemical, and other industrial plants, steel bridges (since 2004), and oil platforms (since 2003), became a subsidiary of Bilfinger Berger in the Bilfinger Berger Power Services division in 2009.

 In 2005, the company was re-capitalised by the Croatian state (122 million Kr), giving a total capitalisation of over 640 million Kr.
-To balance losses accrued the company's shares were devalued (200Kr to 100Kr).
+To balance losses accrued, the company's shares were devalued (200Kr to 100Kr).

+In 2022, Czech company DD Acquisition became the majority shareholder of Đuro Đaković as part of a restructuring of the group.
+DD Acquisition was established by CE Industries and Promet Group, which held 65% and 35% of the investment company, respectively.
+Following the recapitalisation, DD Acquisition acquired approximately 82% of Đuro Đaković.

 Group structure and operations

-The central operating company is Đuro Đaković Holding d.d., and it has stocks listed at the Zagreb Stock Exchange.
-The majority stakeholder is the Croatian state; in 2007 72% of the company shares were in state control, as of 2012 the state's shareholding remained at 72%.
+The parent company, Đuro Đaković Grupa d.d., is listed on the Zagreb Stock Exchange.
+As of 31 December 2025, DD Acquisition held approximately 81.9% of its share capital, while the Republic of Croatia held approximately 17.9%.

-As of 2012 the group is composed of seven companies:
+As of 2026, the group is composed of seven subsidiaries: